 National research shows that those from a Black, Asian

 The WRES captures and publishes information on various

 aspects of race equality, including:

 The WRES uses indicators (measures) of an organisation's

 workforce, including a Board membership indicator, to gauge the

 current state of 'workforce race equality'.

-County Durham & Darlington Hospitals will use the WRES to
+County Durham and Darlington hospitals will use the WRES to

 track progress to identify and help eliminate discrimination in the